MIDASverse/MIDASpy/README.md

 deep learning methods.
 The **MIDASpy** algorithm offers significant accuracy and efficiency advantages over other multiple imputation strategies, particularly when applied to large datasets with complex features.
-In addition to implementing the algorithm, the class contains functions for processing data before and after model training, running imputation model diagnostics, generating multiple completed datasets, and estimating regression models on these datasets.
+In addition to implementing the algorithm, the package contains functions for processing data before and after model training, running imputation model diagnostics, generating multiple completed datasets, and estimating regression models on these datasets.